Frequently Asked Questions (FAQs)

 No. If not selected, you may withdraw your application without any further obligation.

-After completing the residency, the Indian Health Service encourages residents to work for two years as a staff pharmacist at an Indian Health Service or tribal facility.
+After completing the residency, the Indian Health Service highly encourages residents to work for two years as a pharmacist at an Indian Health Service or tribal facility.
 Residency graduates have found this an invaluable experience for enhancing their experiential and cultural knowledge.
-IHS Residents are not eligible to receive loan repayment until they officially complete their residency training.
+IHS Residents are not eligible to apply for loan repayment until they officially complete their residency training.